Heikowi/HWIFileDownload/README.md

 ### Force Quit

 After the app has been killed by the user, downloads do not continue in the background.
 On iOS 7 (and later) resume data is passed back after the app launched again.
+Interrupted downloads can be resumed.

 ### Background